|

 Adults

-- WHERE DO all the gifted children go after they finish school?
+- Where do all the gifted children go after they finish school?

 Gifted adults can misinterpret their complex and deep way of thinking as